Connect – Collaborate – Transform

 - Women in Food Farming and Food Tech (WiFFFT) – WiFFFT is an association for women in all aspects of food so we can support each other and our work.

-- Community Dinners are held around the country as a way to glean feedback on work being done, as well as to ascertain new issues that need to be addressed/solved.
-They are also tools to build community.
+- Community Dinners and Salons are held around the country as a way to glean feedback on work being done, as well as to ascertain new issues that need to be addressed/solved.
+They are also tools to build community and solve problems related to food.

 Change Food is headed by founder and executive director Diane Hatz.
 Hatz brings with her 20 years of experience in the food movement, including her previous positions as the founder/organizer of TEDxManhattan “Changing the Way We Eat,” executive producer of The Meatrix movies, founder and director of Sustainable Table, and founder and director of the Eat Well Guide.